Xepond/Xepond/README.md

 ### 🚀 Projects
 Here are some of the projects I've worked on:
-- **Expense Tracker App**: A Flutter-based app to track your expenses and manage your budget effectively.
+- **Expense Tracker**: A Flutter-based app to track your expenses and manage your budget effectively.
 - **Quiz App**: A fun and interactive quiz application built with Flutter, featuring multiple question types and score tracking.
-- **Roll Dice App**: A simple Flutter app that simulates dice rolls for quick, random number generation.
+- **Roll Dice**: A simple Flutter app that simulates dice rolls for quick, random number generation.

+---

+### 🌟 Open to Collaboration!
-Currently, I'm not actively working on any projects but I'm always open to collaborations and new opportunities!
+I'm currently not actively working on any projects, but **I'm always open to collaborating on new and exciting projects**!
+Feel free to reach out if you'd like to work together on something innovative.

+---

 ### 🛠️ Skills
 - **Languages**: Flutter, C++